SuperMairio/1320071.github.io/_posts/2020-07-14-twitter-bot.md

   <img src="/assets/img/GetImage.PNG" alt="Screenshot of my Get_Image function" />
 </p>

 Although I originally planned to use one file for all of my code this changed when I decided to use a SQLite database to store the usernames.
-The reason I chose a database over using an array is because I wanted to create priviledge levels.
-These would be where certain users would also recieve aditional information such as error messages, how many photos were left etc. I also wanted to revisit my SQLite knowledge.
+The reason I chose a database over using an array is because I wanted to create privilege levels.
+These would be where certain users would also receive additional information such as error messages, how many photos were left etc. I also wanted to revisit my SQLite knowledge.

-The seperate .py file for my database code was because I wanted to give the user options to easily add/remove/edit data.
+The separate .py file for my database code was because I wanted to give the user options to easily add/remove/edit data.
 Since the sending of photos was to be automated I didn't want to have to take a user input every six hours to check that they wanted to just send a photo.

 <p align="center">
   <img src="/assets/img/DBOptions.PNG" alt="Screenshot of my database options" />